DavidGoldman/InspectiveC/README.md

 assembly code.

 When you install the deb, you will find **libinspectivec.dylib** in /usr/lib.
 Copy this dylib into
 $THEOS/lib and then copy **InspectiveC.h** into $THEOS/include.

+**Option 1: Use the InspectiveC Wrapper**

+Copy the source of PutThisInYourTweak.m into your Tweak file and use those functions.

+**Option 2: Link directly against InspectiveC**

-Finally, add the following line to your makefile.
+Add the following line to your makefil:

 ```
 <YOUR_TWEAK_NAME>_LIBRARIES = inspectivec
 ```

 This will automatically load InspectiveC in your tweak (whatever process your tweak injects into).
+Then include InspectiveC.h in your tweak and use those functions.

 InspectiveC.h headlines the following API: